reduction-dev/reduction-site/docs/tutorials/tumbling-windows.md

 You may have spotted opportunities for unit test in our handler implementation but the most interesting parts of a Reduction job are how the callbacks and state mutations work together to produce our final output.
-We can test how the handler will work with a production Reduction cluster by using the `rxn.TestRun` utility.
+We can test how the handler will work with a production Reduction cluster by using the `topology.TestRun` utility.
 This utility invokes the `reduction test` command with a list of test events to process with the handler.
 When all the events have been processed, we can inspect an in-memory sink to see what events we would have sent.

 Our Handler's `Sink` member is an interface that allows us to collect our `SumEvent` events (`connectors.SinkRuntime[SumEvent]`).
 When testing we can use